LeTac-MPC: Learning Model Predictive Control for Tactile-reactive Grasping

 \subsection{Tactile Grasping}

 Multiple works exploit tactile feedback and NN to predict grasp success and stability \cite{calandra2017feeling,si2022grasp,kanitkar2022poseit,yan2022robotic}.
 Based on the predictive ability of NN, the works in \cite{calandra2018more,hogan2018tactile,han2021learning,feng2020center} sample potential grasping actions and select the action with the lowest cost as the optimal grasping.
-However, these methods do not primarily focus on real-time control.
+However, these methods do not focus primarily on real-time control.
 They do not consider important aspects such as convergence, response speed, control frequency, and constraints in the control process.
 Consequently, they are better suited for low-frequency action generation rather than real-time control.
 For example, in \cite{han2021learning}, the computation times of different NN models for one trial are both more than 0.28~s.
 As a result, these methods cannot respond fast and smooth enough when the robot performs dynamic and force-interactive tasks.
 The works in \cite{james2020slip,dong2019maintaining} maintain stable grasping by slip detection.
 Therefore, the accuracy of slip detection determines the performance of the method.
 However, in practical situations, slip detection may be insufficiently sensitive due to the different shapes and physical properties of grasped objects.

 In \cite{kolamuri2021improving,she2021cable}, grasping controllers with model-based tactile feature extraction are proposed.
-However, these methods cannot be widely applicable to objects with different shapes and physical properties since some feature extraction methods only work on specific types of objects. { For example, GelSight, as used in \cite{kolamuri2021improving,she2021cable}, cannot obtain obvious features for objects softer than the sensor's gel \cite{yuan2017gelsight}.
+However, these methods cannot be widely applicable to objects with different shapes and physical properties since some feature extraction methods only work on specific types of object.
+For example, GelSight, as used in \cite{kolamuri2021improving,she2021cable}, cannot obtain obvious features for objects softer than the sensor gel \cite{yuan2017gelsight}.
 These features are extremely difficult to process and extract using model-based methods.
-Instead, existing work about tactile perception demonstrates that NN can effectively extract these features \cite{yuan2017shape}.
-Therefore, extending the learning-based tactile perception to develop a learning-based tactile control method that can generalize to objects with different shapes, textures, and physical properties is crucial.}
+Instead, existing work on tactile perception shows that NN can effectively extract these features \cite{yuan2017shape}.
+Therefore, it is crucial to expand learning-based tactile perception to develop a learning-based tactile control method that can generalize to objects with different shapes, textures, and physical properties.